We developed this website as part of a strong eco-design approach.

 Before finalizing the manuscript, ensure compliance with the “Dissemination of research results” guidelines outlined in the Constances cohort access charter.

-In particular, the names of at least two members of the Constances team (the project referent and the Constances principal investigator) must appear as co-authors.
-Any scientific output must clearly state that the research was conducted using the Constances cohort, the mention that the research was carried out within the Constances cohort must be made in any scientific production: the word “Constances” must appear in the title or at least in the abstract, and the DOI: doi.org/10.13143/inserm_constances must be included in the “Methods” section of the manuscript.
+In particular, the signatures of at least two members of the Constances team must appear, the fact that the research was carried out as part of the Constances cohort must be mentioned in any publication or scientific communication, and the word “Constances” must appear in the title or at least in the abstract of any publication.
+Similarly, the DOI associated with the cohort must be explicitly included, both as a reference in the methodology section and in the acknowledgments of the publication (details below).

 Whenever possible, Constances publications should be published in Open Access and archived on the HAL platform.